kailash-manasarovar/statement/docs/timeline/2026/september.md

 #### Ich heisse Joy

+- With a conservatory teacher's face in the profile pic.

 ![Choral Symphony](../../content/tweets/march-2024/ludwig-van-b.png)

 - Taking advantage of my belief that this account was managed by Hazel Smith, the Americans rampaged over my hacked browser talking endlessly to the Spanish gangs.